 If you plan on using it for priming furniture, kitchen cabinets, or other small projects, I would recommend using an HVLP sprayer.
-A cheap HVLP is the Wagner Flexio 2000 which I recently reviewed.
+My favorite cheap HVLP is the Wagner Flexio 5000 which I recently reviewed.
 It’s a solid entry-level HVLP.

 In order to get Stix to spray well from an HVLP sprayer, you will need to thin it out before spraying.
 I found that thinning roughly 20% gave it the perfect viscosity (thickness) for spraying from an HVLP (I used my Titan Capspray 115 to spray).

 Brushing and Rolling Stix Primer

 I don’t have any Earth-shattering advice for brushing and rolling INSL-X Stix primer.
 It brushes and rolls pretty much how you would expect with any primer.